alouiadel/whisper-realtime-echo/README.md

 5. 📝 View results in real-time
 6. 📋 Copy results to clipboard with one click
 7. 📜 Access previous transcriptions via the history button
+8. 🌓 Toggle between light and dark themes using the button in the top-right corner

 ## 📝 Notes & Limitations